51Degrees/documentation/src/concepts/flowelements/aspectengine.md

 processing.

 Logic in an **engine** makes use of a @flowcache provided to it to avoid doing any processing when a result has already been found for a certain set of @evidence.
-The key for a @flowcache is based of the @evidence which is relevant to an **engine**.
-So an **engine**'s cache is independent of @evidence which is irrelevant to its processing, resulting in a much higher hit to miss ratio in the cache.
+The key for a @flowcache is a @datakey generated using the @evidencekeyfilter from the **engine**.
+This means that only @evidence relevant to the **engine** is used in the key for the cache, making the cache more space-efficient.

 # Missing Property Handling